AhmadAlhussin2/jokesapp/README.md

 Moreover, there is another intersting feature which is auto play jokes

-By pressing on the play/stop button you can start/stop this feautre.
+By pressing on the play/stop button you can start/stop this feautre

 Also it is shown in this video: